Moving rape out of the shadows at Columbia

 THREE WEEKS into the semester, student outrage at sexual assault at Columbia University--and the tepid response from the university administration--is fueling an ongoing movement and gaining much-needed national attention.

 The media spotlight has been focused chiefly on student Emma Sulkowicz.
-As her senior art project, Sulkowicz has pledged to carry a dorm-room mattress everywhere she goes on campus as long as the student who raped her on the first day of her sophomore year remains at the school.
+As their senior art project, Sulkowicz has pledged to carry a dorm-room mattress everywhere they go on campus as long as the student who raped them on the first day of their sophomore year remains at the school.

 This powerful statement builds on campus activism against sexual violence that began last school year.
 And now, Sulkowicz and other activists have, in turn, inspired other survivors of sexual assault to speak out--and fellow students to take a stand with the survivors.
 They are forcing the whole country to pay attention to what New York magazine's The Cut called "a revolution against campus sexual assault."

 The national attention has grown in tandem with students' own determination to challenge sexual violence.
 Members of No Red Tape, a coalition formed last school year, planned a speakout for Friday afternoon on September 12--and were stunned when the turnout of 300 students exceeded everyone's expectations.

 According to Jen Sluka, a Columbia sophomore, No Red Tape activist and member of the International Socialist Organization (ISO):

 Going into the rally, we had a list of less than 10 people who said they wanted to speak out.
 We got through that list of people in like 20 minutes--and then it went on for another two hours, of people just spontaneously coming up to share their stories.
 We definitely did not expect that.